-A student may participate in the Convocation Ceremony and continue progression in the upper division in the nursing major when the following conditions are met:
+A generic student may participate in the Convocation Ceremony and continue progression in the nursing major when the following conditions are met:

-- 1. The cumulative grade point average is 2.0 or above - 2.
+- 1. The cumulative grade point average is 2.0 or - 2.
 All lower division course requirements are complete. - 3.
-The faculty in NURS 3410 recommend the student for continued progression in the upper division as indicated by a grade of C or better in the course

-- and a specific narrative statement describing the student's level of performance. - 4.
-The student has taken and passed the comprehensive exam given in conjunction with NURS 3410.
+The faculty in NURS 2601 recommend the student for continued progression in the upper division as indicated by a grade of C or better in the course and a specific narrative statement describing the student's level of performance. - 4.
+The student has taken and passed the comprehensive exam given in conjunction with NURS 2601.
+If a second taking of the exam is required the student must pay additional fees.